 - Holistic – Coaches learn to pay attention to all aspects of a client’s experience – the cognitive, affective, somatic, relational and behavioural dimensions

-How does transformational coaching differ from life coaching?
+How does transformative coaching differ from life coaching?

 - Whether working as a life coach, executive coach, career coach or integrating with other forms of work, Transformative coaching is about bringing zest, calm, verve, and creativity into everyday life and realising potential.
 A good Transformational Coach won’t shy away from the uncomfortable because it is in the uncomfortable that transformation can really occur.